Annual Corporate Governance Report

 Recommendation 15.1 | |||

-1. Board establishes policies, programs and procedures that encourage employees to actively participate in the realization of the company's goals and in its governance. | Compliant | Please see Code of Conduct available on the website in this link | |
+1. Board establishes policies, programs and procedures that encourage employees to actively participate in the realization of the company's goals and in its governance. | Compliant | Link: Code of Conduct 02.
+Duty to comply All Employees are responsible for knowing and observing this Code and the other internal regulations relevant to their particular tasks and activities.
+Employees must attend introductory and refresher training programs. | |

 Recommendation 15.2 | |||